How to Run a Headless Browser with Python for Web Scraping: Tips and Tricks

 - Interact with the components of that web page

-Understanding that there’s no GUI associated with it raises some questions on interaction.
+Understanding that there’s no GUI associated with it raises some questions about interaction.
 Yet the answer is quite simple.
 Because there is no GUI, humans cannot directly interact with the page.
 And that is where web drivers come into play.
 A web driver is an interface that allows for introspection and control.
 Simply put, web drivers are frameworks that allow us to programmatically control various web browsers.

 There are a couple of frameworks that allow for browser automation in Python.
 But the main one is Selenium.
 Selenium is a suite of tools primarily built for automated testing.
 But in practice, it’s widely used for web scraping as well.